1

 Current Status of Bill S 545

 Bill S 545 is currently in the status of Bill Introduced since February 12, 2025.
 Bill S 545 was introduced during Congress 119 and was introduced to the Senate on February 12, 2025.
-Bill S 545's most recent activity was Read twice and referred to the Committee on the Judiciary. as of February 12, 2025
+Bill S 545's most recent activity was Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably. as of March 26, 2026

 Bipartisan Support of Bill S 545